Faculty Director of the University of Chicago Centre in Delhi

 Dipesh Chakrabarty is the Lawrence A. Kimpton Distinguished Service Professor in History, South Asian Languages and Civilizations, and the College at the University of Chicago.
-He is the Faculty Director of the University of Chicago Center in Delhi, a faculty fellow of the Chicago Center for Contemporary Theory, an associate of the Department of English, and by courtesy, a faculty member in the Law School.
-He holds a BSc (physics honors) degree from Presidency College, University of Calcutta, a postgraduate Diploma in management from the Indian Institute of Management, Calcutta, and a PhD (history) from the Australian National University.
+He is the Faculty Director of the University of Chicago Centre in Delhi, a faculty fellow of the Chicago Centre for Contemporary Theory, an associate of the Department of English, and by courtesy, a faculty member in the Law School.
+He holds a BSc (physics honours) degree from Presidency College, University of Calcutta, a postgraduate Diploma in management from the Indian Institute of Management, Calcutta, and a PhD (history) from the Australian National University.

 Prof. Chakrabarty is the recipient of the 2014 Toynbee Foundation Prize for his contributions to global history and of the 2019 Tagore Memorial Prize, which was awarded by the Government of West Bengal for his book The Crises of Civilization.
 He received the degree of Honorary doctorate from the École Normale Supérieure, Paris, in 2021, a DLitt (Honoris Causa) from the University of London (conferred at Goldsmiths) in 2010, and an honorary doctorate from the University of Antwerp, Belgium, in 2011.
 He was awarded the Distinguished Alumnus Award by the Indian Institute of Management (IIM), Calcutta in 2011.
 He was elected an honorary fellow of the Australian Academy of the Humanities in 2006 and a fellow of the American Academy of Arts and Sciences in 2004.